 (2) Services provided as a result of a PCSA assessment/investigation of child abuse or neglect.

 (3) General status of the health and safety of the child who is the subject of a report of child abuse or neglect.

 (4) Whether or not a report of child abuse or neglect results in the filing of a complaint in juvenile court or criminal charges in another court.

 (5) Whether or not an agreed upon or court ordered case plan is completed pursuant to section 2151.412 of the Revised Code.
-When a PCSA wants to include the JFS 01410 "Comprehensive Assessment and Planning Model - I.S., Case Plan" (rev. 2/2006) as part of the OWF self-sufficiency contract, the PCSA shall follow procedures outlined in the OWF county plan of cooperation.
+If a PCSA wants to include the JFS 01410 "Comprehensive Assessment and Planning Model - I.S., Case Plan" (rev. 2/2006) as part of the OWF self-sufficiency contract, the PCSA shall follow procedures outlined in the OWF county plan of cooperation.

-(C) When information is shared regarding assessments/investigations of child abuse and neglect reports, the PCSA shall:
+(D) If information is shared regarding assessments/investigations of child abuse and neglect reports, the PCSA shall:

 (1) Not disclose the identity of the referent/reporter or any person providing information during the course of a child abuse or neglect assessment/investigation pursuant to rule 5101:2-33-21 of the Administrative Code.

 (2) Inform the CDJFS in writing that all information regarding the child abuse or neglect assessment/investigation shall not be kept in the agency's case record but in a separate file the agency shall maintain.